PATTEMDHARMIKA/Smart-Budget-and-Expense-Tracker/README.md

 A web application designed to help users efficiently manage their finances by tracking income, categorizing expenses, and visualizing spending patterns with interactive charts and insights.

 **Features**
-1.User Authentication

-2.Register, login, and logout functionality with username display.
+1.User Authentication-Register, login, and logout functionality with username display.

-3.Budget Management

-4.Add, view, and manage monthly or custom budgets.
+2.Budget Management-Add, view, and manage monthly or custom budgets.

-5.Expense Tracking

-6.Categorize and record daily expenses with detailed breakdowns.
+3.Expense Tracking-Categorize and record daily expenses with detailed breakdowns.

-7.Data Visualization

-8.Interactive pie charts and bar charts to analyze spending.
+4.Data Visualization-Interactive pie charts and bar charts to analyze spending.

-9.Responsive Design

-10.Optimized for both desktop and mobile devices.
+5.Responsive Design-Optimized for both desktop and mobile devices.

-11.Dynamic Navigation

-Real-time updates to navigation (e.g., logout replacing sign-in/register).
+6.Dynamic Navigation-Real-time updates to navigation (e.g., logout replacing sign-in/register).

 **Tech Stack**

 Frontend: HTML, CSS, JavaScript

 Data Storage: Local Storage (can be extended to databases)